beefyfinance/beefy-dot-com/src/content/blog/get-to-grips-with-beefy-s-smart-contract-insurance-provided-by-insurace.md

 ### Secure your deposits with our Beefy discount

 Taking our insurance on your DeFi deposits is a useful way in reducing your portfolio’s risk.
-It’s actually even cheaper to do it through Beefy Finance as we mentioned before.
+It’s actually even cheaper to do it through Beefy as we mentioned before.
 If you want to cover your deposits and get some peace of mind, make sure to click the _Insurance_ tab and minimize your portfolio’s risk.

 ![](/src/images/blog/screenshot-2021-12-28-201213.png)